p4ali/Notes/coursera/proglang_racket.md

 ## Mutation with `set
 Unlike ML, racket does has assignment statement, but use *only-when-really-appropriate*.
+* environment for closure is determined when funciton is defined, but body is evaluated when function is called.
+* once an expression produces a value, it is irrelavant how the value was produced
 ```racket
 ;; syntax
 (set! x e); like x=e in Java